msyriac/docs/python/ipython-notebooks.md

 3. experimentation scripts

 where the experimentation scripts are more frequently IPython notebooks.
-This has the advantage that you can generate useful tutorials with little effort.
+This has the advantage that I can generate useful tutorials with little effort.

 ## Run an IPython notebook over SSH